Intercity bus service: Route and operation

 An intercity coach service may depart from a bus station with facilities for travellers or from a simple roadside bus stop.
 A coachway interchange is a term (in the United Kingdom) for a stopping place on the edge of a town, with connecting local transport.
 Park and ride facilities allow passengers to begin or complete their journeys by automobile.
 Intercity bus routes may follow a direct highway or freeway/motorway for shortest journey times, or travel via a scenic route for the enjoyment of passengers.

 Intercity buses may run less frequently and with fewer stops than a transit bus service.
 One common arrangement is to have several stops at the beginning of the trip, and several near the end, with the majority of the trip non-stop on a highway.
 Some stops may have service restrictions, such as "boarding only" (also called "pickup only") and "discharge only" (also called "set-down only").
 Routes aimed at commuters may have most or all scheduled trips in the morning heading to an urban central business district, with trips in the evening mainly heading toward suburbs.

 Intercity coaches may also be used to supplement or replace another transport service, for example when a train or airline route is not in service.

+Intercity bus lanes

+In Israel, intercity roads and highways have at times dedicated lanes which can only be used by buses.
+Such lanes ensure that intercity buses are not hindered by traffic jams and can dramatically improve travel times.
+Such improvements make public transportation more attractive which when done on scale can lead to an "extraordinary economic boost to the overall economy".
+An example of intercity lanes in scale is the Tel Aviv metropolitan area in which the city of Tel Aviv in conjunction with the Israeli transportation ministry pushed for the establishment of such lanes.
+The work required to convert lanes was done over one night and required the painting of clear symbols (In Israel, yellow diamonds) which indicate that there is a public transit only lane.
+The Marker reported that lack of effective enforcment has derailed the effictivness of such lanes since lack of police enforcement has led some motorists to user the lanes, thus damaging public transit efficacy.